zeramorphic/cambridge-maths-notes/README.md

 # Maths Notes
 LaTeX sources for the maths courses at Cambridge.
+To view the compiled PDFs, click [here](https://thirdsgames.co.uk/maths.html).

 ## Building
 Using the LaTeX Workshop extension for Visual Studio Code is probably the easiest way to get set up building this project.